- What is the application deadline?

 The electronic submission of application materials helps expedite the review of an application.

 When and how will I be notified of the admissions decision?

 Admissions decisions are usually made in early March.
 We will send an offer letter of admission by email to be followed up by an official offer letter by first class mail.
 If you are not offered admission, you will receive a formal rejection letter directly from the Graduate School.

 Applicants must pay the non-refundable $75 application fee with a credit card during the electronic application process.

-The application fee is not handled directly through the Graduate School; please use the 'help' feature on your ApplyYourself application to contact the Hobsons support desk directly regarding this third-party transaction.
+The application fee is handled directly through the Graduate School.
 Please note that only credit cards are accepted.

 How much is the application fee?
 Can it be waived?
 Can I pay the fee after I find out if I have been admitted?

 You will be assessed a non-refundable $75 application processing fee for each program to which you apply.
 You are responsible for paying this fee whether or not you are offered admission or choose to enroll.
 You must pay your application fee online.
 Your application will not be processed until you pay your application fee and the payment is authorized.